Aliases for CSNK2A1 Gene

 GeneCards Summary for CSNK2A1 Gene

 CSNK2A1 (Casein Kinase 2 Alpha 1) is a Protein Coding gene.
-Diseases associated with CSNK2A1 include Okur-Chung Neurodevelopmental Syndrome and Cardiomyopathy, Dilated, 1P.
-Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
+Diseases associated with CSNK2A1 include Okur-Chung Neurodevelopmental Syndrome and Intrahepatic Gall Duct Cancer.
+Among its related pathways are Signaling by Wnt and Notch Signaling Pathway (WikiPathways).
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CSNK2A3.

 Casein kinase II (CK2) is a constitutively active, ubiquitously expressed serine/threonine protein kinase thought to have a regulatory function in cell proliferation, differentiation and apoptosis.
 CK2 functions as a tetrameric complex with 2 regulatory and 2 catalytic subunits.